In the initial phase, a credible budget and a dialogue between key partners need to be established

 This section provides information on the challenges and solutions of a range of preparatory activities that need to be undertaken before a site can commence operating FCBs.

 This sub-stage refers to the very early months of running the buses and the HRS.
-Once they are ready to operate, it is likely that teething issues will arise as in any new equipment.
+Once they are ready to operate, it is likely that teething issues will arise as in any new.

 There is a great deal of information provided by the ‘Start to Implement’ section of the Fuel Cell Electric Bus website.
 The information is not easily summarised for the reader wanting an overview.
 The authors concluded that the best approach would be to provide a Case Study of what a Fuel Cell Bus implementation project might look like.